tigerfarm/arduino/Altair101/Processor/README.md

 Modern computers have a keyboard and monitor.
 A mobile phone has touch screen display.
 The Altair 101 has a panel of toggles and LED lights.
-That all the original Altair 8800 had, toggles and lights in 1975.
+That's what the original Altair 8800 had in 1975, toggles and lights.

 <img width="360px"  src="FrontPanel01a.jpg"/>